kelexine/ide-termux-repo/README.md

 ## 🔍 Overview

 This repository serves as an extended package source for AndroidIDE users, providing specialized tools and utilities not found in the official repositories.
-I made this repo since the Official AndroidIDE is mo longer working.
+I made this repo since the Official AndroidIDE is longer working.

 ## 🛠️ Installation